Mid leveltech

 Q5

-Tell me about a time when you discovered a critical bug late in the development cycle.
-What was the situation, what steps did you take to communicate it to the team, and what was the outcome?
-How did this experience change your testing approach?
+Tell me about a time when you discovered a critical bug right before a production release.
+What was the situation, what actions did you take, and how did the team respond?

 Q6